 - Language and literacy includes oral language development, pre-reading development of print awareness, vocabulary development, letter knowledge, phonological awareness, and book handling skills.

 - Mathematics awareness and instruction is represented in patterns, data analysis, number sense and operations, logic, measurement, spatial relationships and geometry.

 - Science inquiry is encouraged through observations, questions, hypotheses, and analysis: conclusions are valued and assessed.
-The outside environment, recycling, life cycles of plants and animals, and other topics initiate discussions and classroom activities.
+The outside environment – things like recycling, life cycles of plants and animals, and other topics – initiates discussions and classroom activities.

-- Social Studies include discussions on family identity, diversity, government, money, community, environment, and time.
+- Social Studies includes discussions on family identity, diversity, government, money, community, environment, and time.

 - Health includes helping children understand good personal hygiene, nutrition, physical activity, safe play, and taking care of personal needs.